tayler6000/pyVoIP/docs/VoIP.rst

     The *hostname* argument is used to generate SIP requests and responses with devices within pyVoIP's *bind_network*.
 If left as None, the *bind_ip* will be used instead.

     The *remote_hostname* argument is used to generate SIP requests and responses with devices outside of pyVoIP's *bind_network*.
-If left as None, pyVoIP will throw a :ref:`NATError` if a request is sent outside of pyVoIP's *bind_network*.
+If left as None, pyVoIP will throw a :ref:`NATError<NATError>` if a request is sent outside of pyVoIP's *bind_network*.

     The *transport_mode* argument determines whether pyVoIP will use UDP, TCP, or TLS.
-Value should be a :ref:`TransportMode`.
+Value should be a :ref:`TransportMode<TransportMode>`.

     The *cert_file*, *key_file*, and *key_password* arguments are used to load certificates in pyVoIP's server context if using TLS for the transport mode.
-See `Python's documentation on load_cert_chain <https://docs.python.org/3/library/ssl.html?highlight=ssl#ssl.SSLContext.load_cert_chain>`_ for more details.
+See Python's documentation on `load_cert_chain <https://docs.python.org/3/library/ssl.html?highlight=ssl#ssl.SSLContext.load_cert_chain>`_ for more details.

     The *rtp_port_low* and *rtp_port_high* arguments are used to generate random ports to use for audio transfer.
 Per RFC 4566 Sections `5.7 <https://tools.ietf.org/html/rfc4566#section-5.7>`_ and `5.14 <https://tools.ietf.org/html/rfc4566#section-5.14>`_, it can take multiple ports to fully communicate with other :term:`clients<client>`, as such a large range is recommended.
 If an invalid range is given, a :ref:`InvalidStateError<invalidstateerror>` will be thrown.